mthomps4/MongoEcto-Envtest/README.md

 ## NOTES:
-I've tried passing in ENV vars during the Distillery build as well with the same results The end goal will is to have a release that can work dynamically with DB ENV Vars.
+I've tried passing in ENV vars during the Distillery build as well with the same results.
+The end goal is to have a release that can work dynamically with DB ENV Vars.
 If another build tool is known to work and available I am open to suggestions.